 The Politically Incorrect Cure for the Common Cold

-One thing is clear in reviewing newspaper references to opium in late 19th-century America.
+ne thing is clear in reviewing newspaper references to opium in late 19th-century America.
 Almost no one -- except perhaps for the odd patent medicine huckster -- seems to have paid any attention to the drug's ability to foster creativity and increased joie de vivre in the judicious user.
 The focus was all on drug "fiends" and addicts and there was a clear attempt to demonize the drug, mainly by associating it with the sort of people and ideas of which the drug critic did not approve.

-[This is a strategic trick of the drug warrior: never acknowledge any positive benefits about the plants that you've chosen to malign.
+[This is a strategic trick of the Drug Warrior: never acknowledge any positive benefits about the plants that you've chosen to malign.
 It only confuses your otherwise gullible public and causes them to ask inconvenient questions, thus straying from the party line of 'plants bad, Big Pharma pills good.']

 Meanwhile, if anyone had bothered to ask responsible users, they would have heard tales of opium curing the common cold.

 There's nothing mysterious about that.
 The drug helps the depressed feel positive -- if only in anticipation of use -- and it's well-acknowledged today, even by many arch materialists, that positive thinking can help one fend off disease.
 That goes double, no doubt, for creative thinking.
 Opium gives one the power to metaphorically separate oneself from one's pains and obstacles, as, for instance, opium users may report that their throbbing toothache pain has morphed into the pounding of the sea, and so bothers them no longer.
 This jibes with Hogshire's description of opium's method of action in "Opium for the Masses":